How to Make Vinaigrette in Seconds

-Vinaigrette is extremely adaptable.
-Here are just a few ways to make it your own:
+Vinaigrette is extremely adaptable and easy to make.
+Here are just a few common homemade vinaigrette ideas to start with:

-- Vary the vinegar.
-Balsamic tastes wonderful with tomatoes and leaf lettuces.
+- Acid: Balsamic tastes wonderful with tomatoes and leaf lettuces.
 Both red wine and sherry vinegar pair well with hearty greens.
 White wine, champagne and apple cider vinegar are delicate enough to dress tender baby greens.

-- Add spices of your choice.
-Go beyond salt and pepper with dried lemon or orange peel, dried mustard, garlic powder, pepper flakes or a salad spice blend.
+- Seasonings: Go beyond salt and pepper with dried lemon or orange peel, dried mustard, garlic powder, pepper flakes or a salad spice blend

 - If you’re cooking for kids, they may prefer a less vinegary dressing until they get used to the taste.
 You add a pinch of sugar to your dressing to lighten the acidity a bit.

 - If you’re eating food that’s already bitter, such as kale, you might want to use a touch less vinegar.
 On the flip side, if you’re dressing a rich, starchy food, like potatoes, consider increasing the amount of vinegar.